TCC-SocialNetwork/social_framework/README.md

 > SocialFramework is divided into three modules, which are: Users, Routes and Schedulers.
 In Users module the principal resources to users are provided, like authentication, register, relationships and searchs.
-In Routes the Framework provides resources to define routes to users in different situations and provides ways to work this.
+In Routes module the Framework provides resources to check the compatibility routes.
 And in Schedulers, provides resources to define schedules to users and attempts to relate this schedules.

 > Therefore, the SocialFramework can help build general or specifics social networks in a way faster and practical and without not worry with recurring problems in this type of system.